sophn8/bday_wordclouds/Jesse/README.md

 Check out my code at https://tinyurl.com/jesseis28

 Thank you in advance for cooking my hamburgers very-"still bleeding"-rare in George's absence.
 Thank you for your coding advice.
-You are my best friend's boyfriend so I have to like you because she likes you.
-But I also appreciate you for being MY friend too.
-And buying the Waxahatchee tickets.
-And liking Lucy Dacus, Mitski, Phoebe Bridgers, and Julien Baker too.
-And girly pop music like Carly Rae Jepsen.
+Happy birthday!

 Best,